HigherOrderCO/Kind/DOCUMENTATION.md

 Formality functions are **affine**, which means you can't use a variable more than once.
-For example, the program below isn't allowed, because `b` is used
+For example, the program below isn't allowed, because `x` is used
 twice:

 ```haskell